xenanetworks/tdl-xoa-driver/docs/source/code_example/index.rst

 Installing XOA Driver
 ----------------------------

-This section details how to install ``xoa-driver``.
+This section details how to install ``tdl-xoa-driver``.
 Installation is necessary to execute scripts that use XOA Driver.

-Before installing ``xoa-driver``, please make sure your environment has installed `python>=3.10` and `pip`.
+Before installing ``tdl-xoa-driver``, please make sure your environment has installed `python>=3.10` and `pip`.

-You can install the ``xoa-driver`` to your global or virtual environment for Windows, macOS, and Linux using the commands below.
+You can install the ``tdl-xoa-driver`` to your global or virtual environment for Windows, macOS, and Linux using the commands below.

 .. code-block:: python

-    pip install xoa-driver -U            # latest version
+    pip install tdl-xoa-driver -U            # latest version

-Once the ``xoa-driver`` is installed, you can execute the script.
+Once the ``tdl-xoa-driver`` is installed, you can execute the script.